e-carlin/Temperature-Humidity-Sesnors/README.md

 # Wireless Temperature and Humidity Sensors
 Senior project for The University of Puget Sound Capstone in C.S.
 (CS440).
-This project consists of building wireless temperature and humidity sensors for the museum cases at the [I'm an inline-style link with title](http://lelooska.org/ "Lelooska Foundation").
+This project consists of building wireless temperature and humidity sensors for the museum cases at the [Lelosska Foundation](http://lelooska.org/).

 Parts: